Calma (song)

 "Calma" is a single by Puerto Rican singer Pedro Capó.
 The song was co-written by Capó, George Noriega and Gabriel Edgar Gonzalez Perez.

 A remix version featuring Farruko was released on October 5, 2018.
 The remix video has received over 2.0 billion views on YouTube.
 Since its release, the song has become a huge success, topping the charts of Argentina, Bolivia, Chile, Colombia, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Italy, Mexico, Panama, Paraguay, Peru, Uruguay and Venezuela.
 The song also received a Latin double-platinum certification by the Recording Industry Association of America (RIAA) for units of over 120,000 sales plus track-equivalent streams.

 Following its success, a remix version featuring Alicia Keys was released on April 19, 2019.
 Finally, a Future bounce remix by Alan Walker of the Farruko remix was released on June 21, 2019, by Sony Music Entertainment.

 On July 18, 2019, Capó and Farruko performed an exclusive version of the song with Lali at the 2019 Premios Juventud.
 Suzette Fernandez of Billboard highlighted the performance as one of the six best of the night, saying that it "was the perfect fit for the show, because it brought the summer vibes that the awards are known for."

+The original version of the song won Song of the Year at the 20th Annual Latin Grammy Awards, while the remix version featuring Farruko won Best Urban Fusion/Performance in the same year.